MichaelCurrin/dev-cheatsheets/cheatsheets/shell/scripting/options.md

 ---
 title: Options
-Set shell options in a script or at a global level to change how the shell behaves
+description: Set shell options in a script or at a global level to change how the shell behaves
 ---

 This applies both for shell scripting and running commands in interactive CLI.